Hooton Roberts

 The water mill was owned in 1554 by Christopher Mountforth

 This hillside village above the River Don has had a church, dedicated to St. John the Baptist, since Norman days, and though some of it is modern, there is old walling in the nave, a round Norman arch in the chancel, and a pointed one only a little younger leads to the chapel.
 The new chancel arch is in the old style.
 The tower is 15th century.
 A stone coffin has a lid with a cross and a challice, and in a window with fine old glass are a tiny monk and a big bishop.
-Robert Burrowes was rector for 53 years of the 17th century, and Charles Eyre served 63, dying in 1860.
+Robert Burrowes was rector for 53 years in the 17th century, and Charles Eyre served 63 years, dying in 1860.

 Hooton Manor House was built between 1560 and 1630 and altered in the 18th century.

-Trades from Baines's Directory and Gazetteer Directory of 1822.
+Trades from Baines's Directory and Gazetteer Directory of 1822:

 Sourced from The Sheffield Gazetteer 1868